-Everyone knows that incorrect grammar can make or break a piece of writing; in fact, it’s one of the fastest routes to sloppy, unprofessional-looking copy.
-A 2013 study found that 59% of British consumers would be put off using a company if there were grammar mistakes in its marketing materials.
+Everyone knows that bad grammar can make or break a piece of writing; in fact, it’s one of the fastest routes to sloppy, unprofessional-looking copy.
 But why is it that song lyrics don’t adhere to this rule?
-We happily sing along without realising that some of our favourite tunes play fast and loose with the laws of grammar.
+We happily sing along without realizing that some of our favorite tunes play loose with the laws of grammar.

 Here are some examples:

 “I feel good” James Brown (I feel well)

 “I still haven’t found what I’m looking for” U2 (I still haven’t found for what I’m looking)